Limbo of the Lost: Plot

 Limbo of the Lost follows Benjamin Briggs, the historic captain of the Mary Celeste.
 In 1872, the Mary Celeste was discovered empty; the fate of Briggs and the rest of the crew remains a mystery.
 The game puts Briggs in Limbo, where he has to aid Destiny in a war against Fate.

 Captain Briggs is portrayed as entomophobic, having a fear of insects.
 Throughout the game, he must confront his fear in order to complete puzzles and progress further.
 The existence of the player is acknowledged by the game's characters (described as a "spirit guide"), and during the final sequence the player, rather than Briggs, becomes the puzzle-solving protagonist.
 Briggs complains to the player from time to time regarding his feelings of the surroundings and what he has been asked to do.
 If the player does not move the mouse for a period of time, Briggs will let the player know about it.

-The game ends with the characters throwing a surprise party for Briggs, declaring him "King of Limbo", and performing a Doo-wop/Tin Pan Alley styled musical number praising him, in which he joins.
+The game ends with the characters throwing a surprise party for Briggs, declaring him "King of Limbo", and performing a doo-wop/Tin Pan Alley styled musical number praising him, in which he joins.

 Development

 In the early 1990s, Steve Bovis and Tim Croucher developed the initial idea for the game, Limbo of the Lost.
-Bovis and Croucher created a demo of graphical text adventure game for the Atari ST. The duo showed the demo to publishers, who were interested only if the game was finished.
+Bovis and Croucher created a demo of a graphical text adventure game for the Atari ST. The duo showed the demo to publishers, who were interested only if the game was finished.
 After unsuccessfully trying to expand the development team, the pair shelved the project because publishers were no longer interested in making games for the Atari ST. In 1995, Bovis, Croucher and new team member Laurence Francis began working on the game again, this time as a point-and-click adventure for the Amiga 500.
 Grandslam Entertainment-owned publisher Rasputin Software agreed to publish the game, and Limbo of the Lost was ported to the Amiga 1200 and Amiga CD32.
 Limbo of the Lost was never published, since demand had fallen for games for the Amiga 1200 and CD32.

 In 2003, after learning PC and 3D development tools, Bovis returned to Limbo of the Lost.
 With Croucher and Francis, he redesigned the game, keeping only the concept and certain character designs from the original game.
 The partners arranged publication of the game in Europe in late 2007 by G2 Games.
 In 2008, Tri Synergy announced it would give Limbo of the Lost widespread release in North America.
 By June 2008, copies of the release could be found only on eBay and at a small Asian retailer.